-Consent may be deemed invalid consent if an individual was not notified of the purposes for which the organization is collecting his personal data.
-An individual must also be allowed to withdraw the consent given for the collection, use and disclosure of his personal data.
+It is also important for the individual to be allowed to withdraw the consent after he has given it.
 If an individual chooses to withdraw consent, the organization or individual that has his information is required to inform him about the likely consequences of him withdrawing his consent.
 This gives the individual the opportunity to consider his options and decide accordingly.